r-Techsupport/rTS_Wiki/_includes/embeds/use-linux-live-session.md

 {: .info .info-icon }
-> This guide requires the use of a Linux live session, you can read about how to create one [here](/docs/live-sessions/linux-live-session).
+> This guide requires the use of our Bootable Diagnostics and Recovery Environment, you can read about how to create it [here](/docs/live-sessions/linux-live-session).